jaymody/mlp-visualizer/README.md

-As you can see, the model predicted almost all of the samples correctly, except for the two points that are in between the blue class and black class.
+As you can see, the model predicted almost all of the samples correctly, except for the two points in the black region that were misclassified as red.

 Overall, the network had an accuracy of **99.0%**